8 Things to Think About When Booking a Family Resort Vacation

 Nov 25, 2013

-My mother-in-law recently reached a milestone birthday.
-To celebrate as a group of ten (six adults and four kids under the age of 6), we opted to visit a resort in Mexico.
-Here's what we thought about on our hunt for the "ideal" resort.
+My mother-in-law recently reached a milestone birthday, so a group of us — six adults and four kids under the age of six — opted to visit a resort in Mexico.
+Here's what we thought about while hunting for the "ideal" resort.

 1. Proximity to the airport

 After a flight, young kids may not be excited about a long trip on a bus to the resort.
 We narrowed our search down by choosing a resort within a 20-minute drive from the Cancun airport.

 When travelling with young children, it is crucial to pick a resort that caters to children.
 Many resorts have a kids' club, where the resort staff have organized activities for children of various ages.
 This gives them more options than just spending time at the pool or at the beach.
 A club like this also gives them a chance to meet and play with other children from other parts of the world.

 Some resorts even offer a special reception for kids as they arrive — at our resort, the four children had their own check-in lane and they were given the kids' club schedule, an activity book and a chocolate milkshake upon arrival.

 When we travel, we prefer to book suites with two rooms so that the children can go to sleep earlier.
 The resort we chose had large family rooms that had a sliding door between the children's bedroom and parents' bedroom.
 Having a Jacuzzi and ocean view were bonuses.

 4. Adult-friendly activities

 It was important to choose a resort that had adult activities, too.
 This may include aqua aerobics, tennis, dancing, yoga/pilates on the beach or beach/pool volleyball.
 These activities are great for meeting other people, and they make for great opportunities to get to know the staff.